George Monbiot: Career

 After graduating with a degree in zoology, Monbiot joined the BBC Natural History Unit as a radio producer, making natural history and environmental programmes.
 He transferred to the BBC's World Service, where he worked briefly as a current affairs producer and presenter, before leaving to research and write his first book.

 Working as an investigative journalist, he travelled in Indonesia, Brazil, and East Africa.
 His activities led to his being made persona non grata in seven countries and being sentenced to life imprisonment in absentia in Indonesia.

-In these places, he was also shot at, beaten up by military police, shipwrecked and stung into a poisoned coma by hornets.
+In these places he was also shot at, brutally beaten up and arrested by military police, shipwrecked and stung into a poisoned coma by hornets.
 He came back to work in Britain after being pronounced clinically dead in Lodwar General Hospital in north-western Kenya, having contracted cerebral malaria.

 He joined the British roads protest movement and was often called to give press interviews; as a result he was denounced as a "media tart" by groups such as Green Anarchist and Class War.
-He was attacked by security guards, who allegedly drove a metal spike through his foot, smashing the middle metatarsal bone.
+He claims he was brutally beaten and attacked by security guards, who allegedly drove a metal spike through his foot, smashing the middle metatarsal bone.
 His injuries left him in hospital.
 Sir Crispin Tickell, a former United Nations diplomat, who was then Warden at Green College, Oxford, made the young protester a Visiting Fellow.

 In November 2012, he apologised to Lord McAlpine for his "stupidity and thoughtlessness" in implying, in a tweet, that the Conservative peer was a paedophile.